DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 |---|---|---|---|---|
 |`PaymentId`|Order Identifier Field.|Guid|36|xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx|

-### Consulting a Recurrence
+### Searching for recurrence information

-To consult a credit card Recurrence, it is necessary to do a `GET` as shown in the example.
+The Recurrence query provides data on the scheduling and on the process of repeating transactions.
+The Recurrence query does not return data about the transactions themselves.

-**The Recurrence Query brings data about the scheduling and transaction process that are repeated.
-They do not return data about transactions itself.
-To do this, a `GET` must be performed in the transaction (Available in" Consulting sales)**
+For information about each transaction, [search via PaymentId](https://developercielo.github.io/en/manual/cielo-ecommerce#searching-for-a-transaction-via-paymentid){:target="_blank"}

 #### Request